RickoNoNo3/react-winbox/README.md

 </WinBox>
 ```

-Or you can do more one step, to make a true 'windows manager', just like:
+Or you can do more one step, to make a genuine 'windows manager', just like:

 ```tsx
 const [windows, setWindows] = useState();